miguelgondu/blog_hugo/content/posts/2024-07-05/understanding-batch-bo/index.md

 [^reference-to-toy-cont]: Taken from [here]().

-We usually kickstart BO with either available data, or a collection of informative points.
+We usually kickstart BO with either available data, or by querying a collection of informative points.
 Assume we sample 10 different points at random from a SOBOL sequence[^whats-a-sobol-sequence], then one potential GP approximation using default mean and kernel choices would look like this:[^technical-details]

 {{< figure src="/static/assets/batch_bo_blogpost/cross_in_tray_2d_gp.jpg" alt="A timeline of high-dimensional Bayesian optimization." class="largeSize" title="Some SOBOL samples used to approximate cross-in-tray for starters." >}}